 University dismissal is the involuntary separation of the student from the University.
 In the case of dismissal, a student may appeal the decision and request to be reinstated as a full-time student after a minimum of one calendar year from the date of the original notice of dismissal.
-This appeal may be granted if, in the judgment of the Appeals Committee and Vice President for Academic Affairs, such a decision will benefit both the student and the University.
+This appeal may be granted if, in the judgment of the Appeals Committee and Dean of Academics, such a decision will benefit both the student and the University.